Forex Tutorial -Getting Started on Forex-Investors.com

 The short history of the world’s exchange rates

-The 5th century B.C. silver drachma of Athens was probably the first currency that became accepted outside its issuing state.
-Since then, Gold was the only real global currency.
-The Greek Drachma was followed by the Roman Gold Aureus and Silver Denarius which lasted until the early 4th century A.D.
-Afterward, the Byzantine Gold Solidus became the dominant currency, followed by the Islamic Dinar.
-During the 13th century, Florence Fiorino became dominant in the Mediterranean area, followed by the Venice Ducato in the 15th century.
-During the 17th century, the world’s dominant currency became the Dutch Guilder.
-Afterward, and until World War 2, the British Pound Sterling became the most accepted currency in the world.
-Since WW2, the dominance of the US Dollar is indisputable.
+The 5th century B.C. silver drachma of Athens was likely the first currency accepted beyond its issuing state.
+Since then, gold has been the only true global currency.
+The Greek drachma was followed by the Roman gold Aureus and silver Denarius, which remained in use until the early 4th century A.D.
+Afterwards, the Byzantine gold Solidus became dominant, followed by the Islamic Dinar.

 Foreign Exchange Risks & Forex Risk Management

-(ii) Brokerage diversification (maintaining accounts on different brokerage firms)
+(ii) Brokerage diversification — Maintain accounts with multiple brokerage firms

-(iii) Trading accounts diversification (depositing funds covered by the compensation scheme)
+(iii) Trading account diversification — Deposit funds only within limits covered by compensation schemes

-(iv) Trading always small sizes (a professional trader will not risk more than 2% of the portfolio value on any position)
+(iv) Trade small position sizes — A professional trader risks no more than 2% of portfolio value on any single trade

-Foreign Exchange Cyclicity & The Role of Central Banks
+Foreign Exchange Cyclicality & The Role of Central Banks

-□ Read more on: » Forex Market Cyclicity & Central Banks
+□ Read more: » Forex Market Cyclicality & Central Banks

 Famous Investors & Trading Tips